A Globally Convergent Variational Framework for Mode Number Detection via Spectral Cutting Curves: Implementation

 \subsection{The Whole Workflow}

 Based on the above discrete framework, each step of Algorithm \ref{alg:algorithm} can be implemented by specific linear algebraic operations.
 The whole workflow can be summarized as Algorithm \ref{alg:workflow}.
-We first input the original spectrum $f(x)$, then we initialize weight functions $\alpha(x), \beta(x)$, penalty functions $\lambda(x), \mu(x)$ and the supporting baseline function $g(x)$.
+We first input the original spectrum $f(x)$, then we initialize weight functions $\alpha(x), \beta(x)$, penalty functions $\lambda(x), \mu(x)$ and the Cutting Curve function $g(x)$.
 After that we smoothly extend $f(x)$ at both ends and begin Algorithm \ref{alg:algorithm} until it converges.
-Then we do Kernel Density Estimation to figure out the threshold to eliminate the fluttering noise, so as to isolate band components.
+Then we do Kernel Density Estimation to figure out the threshold to eliminate the fluttering noise, and aggregate adjacent minor peaks into single coherent intrinsic mode by DBSCAN.